sekunho/slack_http/README.md

   - `OWNER`: (admin & owner)
   - `MEMBER_1`: (regular member)

+Also, I added the _Polly_ bot because bots have missing fields apparently.

 3. Ensure the following channels are present in your test WS.

 | name                | visibility | members          |